vtex-apps/store-image/docs/README.md

 ## Blocks API

+Documentation on the `image` interface can be found at: <https://vtex.io/docs/app/vtex.store-components/image>

 A few interfaces are exported by this app.
 For now, only `image-slider` and `image-list` are documented and allowed for use inside of `store`.

 There's a common `ImageObject` type used by both blocks: